|

 exam.

-You work completely on your own with your own pace, your own CCO-CD or CCO-web access.
+You work completely on your own with your own pace, your own CCO-web access.

 There are no (official) breaks other than the